 CHAIN and One Health will only be successful through collaboration with partners.
 We are asking you to demonstrate your commitment to this important issue by:

-Identifying the appointed leader responsible for antibiotic stewardship at your facility, as well as indicating your support as hospital leadership by completing the call to action form.
+Identifying the appointed leader responsible for antibiotic stewardship at your facility, as well as indicating your support as hospital leadership.

 Staying up-to-date by reviewing resources and signing up to receive state antibiotic stewardship email updates.
 Email updates will include new guidance, a future health care facility honor roll program, and upcoming events.